-Challenge number Detail of challenge 1 Achievement (ADIP 5): On average, pupils eligible for the pupil premium are not performing as well as those who are non-PP in Ebacc subjects.
+Challenge number Detail of challenge 1 Achievement (ADIP 5): On average, pupils eligible for the pupil premium are not performing as well as those who are non-PP in EBacc subjects.
 Gaps between pupils eligible for the pupil premium and non- PP in overall Progress 8 and Basics measures are too wide.
-DisHPA are a particular focus.
-2 Quality First Teaching and wider experiences (ADIP 1 & 2): Through our data analysis, observations and discussions with students, lower attaining disadvantaged students lack metacognition and self-regulation strategies and need to build resilience and confidence.
+DisHPA P8 has improved for the 2023 cohort (2022 cohort -1.21, 2023 cohort +2.00) 2 Quality First Teaching and wider experiences (ADIP 2 & 3): Through our data analysis, observations and discussions with students, lower attaining disadvantaged students lack metacognition and self-regulation strategies and need to build resilience and confidence.
 We need to ensure that all students receive quality first teaching within the classroom that help develop these skills and have access to wider experiences both inside and outside of the academy that develop cultural capital and raise aspirations.
-Due to the academy's coastal location, pupils eligible for pupil premium often have low capitations and have limited access to wider often have low aspirations and have limited access to wider, enrichment activities.
+Due to the academy's coastal location, pupils eligible for pupil premium often have low aspirations and have limited access to wider enrichment activities.
 3 Literacy (ADIP 4): The percentage of students achieving expected standard in reading at KS2 is well below national in years 7-9.
 39% of year 10 students have a below average reading age when compared with National (average RA of 10 years and 6 months).
 Average writing age for KS3 students is significantly below average.
-4 Behaviour and wellbeing (ADIP 7): The academy continues to embed its behaviour management procedures, enabling all students to learn and remember more.
-Current data shows that a higher proportion of students eligible for the pupil premium are involved in recorded disruptive behaviour.
-The academy builds positive relationships with parents/carers to ensure 5 we work in partnership to support students' behaviour and wellbeing.
-Attendance (ADIP 6): Following a time of significant disruption and erratic attendance caused by the covid pandemic, the academy is focused on ensuring attendance figures reach at least National.
-Attendance rates for pupil premium students is tracking below non-PP, reducing time in the classroom and increasing the potential for students to fall behind their peers.
+4 Behaviour and wellbeing (ADIP 6): The academy continues to embed its behaviour management procedures, enabling all students to learn and remember more.
+Past data has shown that a higher proportion of students eligible for the pupil premium are involved in recorded disruptive behaviour.
+The academy is working to close this gap by building positive relationships with parents/carers to ensure we work in partnership to support students' behaviour and wellbeing.
+5 Attendance (ADIP 7): Following a time of significant disruption and erratic attendance caused by the covid pandemic, the academy is focused on ensuring attendance figures reach at least National.